peter-indeelabs/AWS-openfoam/README.md

-# Step 1: Create high performance parallel file system FSx
+# Step 1: Create High Performance Parallel File System FSx

 This option is better than NFS share for HPC workload application